Are you looking for the most popular architectural roofing shingles colors for the New Year?

 A square of shingles can cost anywhere from $300 on the very cheap end to $700, and most single-family homes will need 15+ square (enough to cover about 1500 square feet).
 You can ask your contractor or read our pricing shingle guide here to learn more about pricing.

-When in doubt, stick with the classics and neutral tones and ensure that if you go with gray, blue, green, or red, you really like those roof shingles!
+When in doubt, stick with the classics and neutral tones and ensure that you like those roof shingles if you go with gray, blue, green, or red!
 We hope you learned enough about the components of picking a roofing shingle!